Tools for Organismal Research

 We developed a Course Undergraduate Research Experience (CURE) utilizing Caenorhabditis elegans chemotaxis assays to test how natural products are detected by heterospecific nervous systems.
 These experiments focus on ant-derived compounds and can be conducted in an undergraduate laboratory course, where new insights into interspecies interactions can be generated through genuine research experiences in a classroom setting.
 This assay is used in BIO161: Organismal Biology Lab and has resulted in several peer-reviewed publications with all students as co-authors.
 PMIDs: 38596360, 37008729, 32550506 Protocol

-Tissue-Specific Expression of Plasmid DNA
+Tissue-Specific Expression of Genes from Plasmid DNA

 Using Morpholinos to Knockdown Proteins